Welcome

 Christ, we praise you for your mercy.

-Lord Jesus, John the Baptist professed that God’s Spirit rested on you and that you are the Chosen One of God.
+Lord Jesus, touch our hearts and open them to your love and trust.’
 Lord, we praise you for your mercy and your gift of salvation.

 Lord, we praise you for your mercy and your gift of salvation.